CodyMcCammon/PitchingPredictionModel/README.md

 Each chart contains pitch type, zone, number of times that pitch has been thrown in that zone in that count, and the % that that pitch has been thrown in that zone in that count.

-Includes TTO data for 1st through 4th time through the order.
+~~Includes TTO data for 1st through 4th time through the order.~~ Issue with way TTO is calculated, or more specifically, the way it interprets Statcast at_bat_number.
+I believe it will be an easy fix and will fix it soon.